genellann/AssetLoader/README.md

 # Phaser Asset Loader

 The Phaser AssetLoader library was written with Phaser version 2.6.2.
 It should work with Phaser CE.
-Test for that coming soon...
+Tests for that coming soon...

 ## CODE
 Steps to getting AssetLoader into your game: